znsio/perfiz/README.md

 ## Purpose

-Grafana visualization for Gatling performance test results with Application Performance Metrics.
+Dockerised setup to visualize Gatling Performance Test Metrics and Application Metrics in Grafana in real-time.

 Jump to [quick-start](https://github.com/znsio/perfiz#quick-start)

 ### Under the hood

-* Karate-Gatling
+* Gatling and Karate-Gatling
 * Docker and Docker-Compose
 * Grafana
 * InfluxDB and Prometheus (More on this later)